 ABOUT THE AUTHOR

-Jamal is a Consultant in the Silicon Valley office, where he focuses on executive and board level searches for both venture-backed and public companies in the enterprise and consumer spaces.
+Jamal is a Principal in the Silicon Valley office, where he focuses on executive and board level searches for both venture-backed and public companies in the enterprise and consumer spaces.